-It is crucial that human resource professionals and employers start organizing themselves because the law will affect a substantial part of their work including seeking information from the candidates, recording, storing and sharing.
+It is crucial that human resource professionals and employers start organizing themselves because the law will affect a substantial part of their work including seeking information from the candidates, and recording, storing and sharing it.
 These processes are all regulated by the new law.
 The most critical aspect of these processes is the limitation on the use of consent particularly in the perspective of employment relationship.
 From the context of employment law, there is no doubt that the onus will be on the HR personnel to demonstrate that the employee consented to the processing of their data.
 Alternatively, they would have to show that there is a genuine interest or a legal obligation to process personal data.

 Use of Privacy Notices

 HR departments will have to confirm that their standards of data processing comply with the requirements.
-They would have to ensure that employees have sufficient information regarding the processing of their data even if they consented to it.
+They must ensure that employees have sufficient information regarding the processing of their data even if they consented to it.
 The law will necessitate a migration from over-dependence on employment contracts to the adoption of privacy notices.
 Necessary adjustments that HR departments will have to undertake include changing the template contracts for new employees to eliminate consent clauses that conflict GDPR’s legal requirements.
 These new contract templates could potentially make significant reference to the organization’s data privacy.
 The migration from employment contract to privacy notices will not be easy and requires early preparations since it involves other processes of policy formulations as well.

 Some of the current processes are rigid.
 For instance, it is almost impossible to satisfy the condition that consent must be given freely, be specific, unambiguous and informed because currently a worker has to enter into employment contract if they want the job.
 The employers then base their decisions on the implied consent contained in the employment contract to process their personal data.
 According to GDPR, this practice will be unlawful.
 Apart from demanding explicit consent, GDPR also obliges employers to provide information, in clear and simple language, to facilitate transparency and ease of access.
-HR departments, in this case, will have to check and consider the privacy notices and policies against employees or candidates rights.
+HR departments, in this case, will have to check and consider the privacy notices and policies against employees’ or candidates’ rights.

 GDPR Data Breaches